gpdm/tinycore-targetdisplaymode/README.md

-# Tiny Core Linux Extension for Vintage Mac Target Display Mode
+# Tiny Core Linux Extension for Vintage Mac Target Display Mode {#intro}

 Well, if you ended up here, you're propably running Linux on a Vintage Mac and trying to enable Target Display Mode.